 Logo

-HP principles like "...job security based on performance..." and "...share in the success that they make possible" were no longer applicable due to massive layoffs, elimination of profit sharing, and other fundamental changes.
-(History of Layoffs at HP )
+By 1999, the HP principles that had worked for decades – such as "...job security based on performance..." and "...share in the success that they make possible" – were no longer applicable.

 "...a $200 million global brand initiative...
 The new image turns on the company's legacy of invention, and the vision of founders David Packard and William Hewlett, who conceived HP in a garage...
-Ms. Fiorina describes the company's birthplace as a 'one-car garage'...
 The spots will air heavily in network TV programming...
-They also will air on the pregame portion of Super Bowl XXXIV in January on ABC"
+They also will air on the pregame portion of Super Bowl XXXIV [Jan 30, 2000] on ABC"

 --Tobi Elkin Advertising Age, November 1999